KristianKarl/LoginSpotifyDesktop/README.md

 The code is not a good example of how to automate.
 It will most likely not work on some other computer than mine.

-What it does however, is demonstrating how to run a simple test uing GraphWalker and Eye2
+What it does however, is demonstrating how to GraphWalker and Eye2 could run a simple test.